flotpython/exos-ds/notebooks/README.md

 excluded are the auto-corrected exercises mentioned in the MOOC [these are bundled in the main course repo](https://github.com/flotpython/course)

-in any case, in the present repo we try to gather all the other, generally more informal, material for **practising the Data-Science ecosystem** (for stuff about pure Python, see the other repo <https://github.com/flotpython/exos-python>)
+in the present repo we try to gather all the other, generally more informal, material for **practising the Data-Science ecosystem** (for stuff about pure Python, see the other repo <https://github.com/flotpython/exos-python>)

 ## there is no runtime tool here !